sfg-autonomous-systems/sfg_apt_repo/README.md

 Aptly requires a passphrase-less GPG key to sign the repository automatically during the GitHub Actions deployment.

-1. **Generate the Key:** Run the following on a secure local machine to generate a CI/CD-friendly key:
+1. Run the following on a secure local machine to generate a GPG key:
     ```bash
     cat > key-config <<EOF
         %echo Generating a standard key